 A cluster of Traffic Managers created inside the Azure portal cannot be joined to other non-Azure Traffic Manager instances.

-Creating a Traffic Manager Cluster in the Azure Portal
+Deploying Traffic Manager in Azure Portal

 Use the Azure Management portal to create a cluster of virtual machine instances based on the Traffic Manager template contained in the Azure marketplace.